DannieBGoode/opensx70/_tutorials/openSX70-SX70-for-dummies.md

 ---
-title: SX70 FOR DUMMIES: The wonder of clockwork electronics.
+title: SX70 FOR DUMMIES - The wonder of clockwork electronics.
 description: How the SX70 works for dummies part 2
 date: 2018-09-05T00:00:00.000Z
 layout: post